hazelcast/hazelcast-reference-manual/src/NearCache.md

 - `hazelcast.invalidation.max.tolerated.miss.count`: Default value is 10.
 If missed invalidation count is bigger than this value, relevant cached data will be made unreachable.
 - `hazelcast.invalidation.reconciliation.interval.seconds`: Default value is 60 seconds.
 This is a periodic task that scans cluster members periodically to compare generated invalidation events with the received ones from Near Cache.

+### Near Cache Preloader

+The Near Cache preloader is a functionality to store the keys from a Near Cache to provide a fast re-population of the previous hot data set after a Hazelcast Client has been restarted.
+It is available on IMap and JCache clients.

+The Near Cache preloader stores the keys (not the values) of Near Cache entries in regular intervals.
+You can define the initial delay via `store-initial-delay-seconds`, e.g., if you know that your hot data set will need some time to build up.
+You can configure the interval via `store-interval-seconds` which determines how often the key-set will be stored.
+The persistence will not run continuously.
+Whenever the storage is scheduled, it will be performed on the actual keys in the Near Cache.

+ The Near Cache preloader will be triggered on the first initialization of the data structure on the client, e.g., `client.getMap("myNearCacheMap")`.
+This schedules the preloader, which will work in the background, so your application is not blocked.
+The storage will be enabled after the loading is completed.